 A laptop is a vital tool for a young journalist.
 We suggest Macs, particularly if you're interested in photography, design or video.
-The Journalism Program has Mac laptops for you to use in class.
-There are also Mac and PC labs around campus.
 The Campus Bookstore, located in the Campus Center, offers academic discounts on hardware and software.

 External Hard Drives

-We recommend a 4-16 GB flash drive.
+We recommend a 4-16 GB flash drive that you can carry between your classes and your house.
 If you plan to shoot a lot of video or photographs, you'll want to invest in a 500GB or 1TB backup hard drive.

-Which camera should you buy?
+What camera should you buy?
 That depends on how seriously you want to get into photo or video journalism.
-It's a multimedia world, and the better versed you are in telling stories in different media, the more marketable you will be.

 Digital Audio Recorders